jtarrio/webrtlsdr/docs/lowlevel.md

 At this point, the promise should have a `then()` function that processes the content of the resolve `SampleBlock`.
 The first thing this function should do is call `readSamples()` again.
 This will ensure that there are always enough calls to `readSamples()` waiting to read from the RTL-SDR device.

-This example shows one way to do this.
+This example shows one way to do this:

 ```typescript
 // Set this to false when you want to stop reading from the RTL-SDR device.